IRL2/nanover-docs/README.md

 ```

 To generate docs for a development version of NanoVer, it is necessary to
-install the NanoVer Protocol from source, the instructions for which
+install the NanoVer Python Server from source, the instructions for which
 can be found [here](https://github.com/IRL2/nanover-server-py/blob/main/README.md#setup-nanover-server-py-for-developers-on-mac-and-linux).

 Make sure the submodules are initialised: